 #1: Get the Right Gear

-As with any time you are running, it’s essential to have the right running gear for run commuting.
+As with any time you are running, it’s essential to have the right gear.

-In addition to all the typical essentials like a good pair of running shoes, weather-appropriate running clothing, and running socks, there are a few additional pieces of running gear that you will likely need for a run commute.
+In addition to the typical essentials, such as a good pair of running shoes, weather-appropriate running clothing, and running socks, there are a few additional pieces of running gear that you will likely need for a run commute.

 The main thing you’ll need is a running backpack.

-This doesn’t necessarily need to be a particularly large pack, but it has to be large enough to hold everything you have to bring with you to and from the office or place of employment.
+This doesn’t necessarily need to be a particularly large pack, but it must be large enough to hold everything you need to bring to and from the office or place of employment.

-How you plan to get your clean clothes and food to work (either carrying it in the pack day by day) or batching all your work clothes together once a week by driving them there ahead of time will dictate how much space you’ll need.
+How you plan to get your clean clothes and food to work (either carrying them in the pack day by day or batching all your work clothes together once a week by driving them there ahead of time will dictate how much space you’ll need.

 Hydration packs work well because they tend to be aerodynamic and low-bounce.